Ph.D. Program in French

 A distinctive trait of the Ph.D.
 Program in French is its longstanding innovative and interdisciplinary curriculum, reflected in particular in five curricular options.
 These options—Translation Studies, Comparative Studies, Cultural Studies, Performance Studies, and International Human Rights in the French-Speaking World—draw from an array of courses offered either by our program or by others at the Graduate Center.
-In addition, students are encouraged to opt for one of the Graduate Center’s Interdisciplinary Certificates in American Studies, Critical Theory, Film Studies, Medieval Studies, Renaissance Studies, or Women’s Studies.
+In addition, students are encouraged to choose one of the Graduate Center’s Interdisciplinary Certificates in American Studies, Critical Theory, Film Studies, Medieval Studies, Renaissance Studies, or Women’s Studies.
 These certificates are important assets for increasing students’ marketability in the academy and related professions.